 About the European Journal of Analytic Philosophy

 The European Journal of Analytic Philosophy (EuJAP) is a Diamond Open Access journal that endorses and subscribes to the values of open science.
 This means that EuJAP does not charge processing or any kind of production fees to authors of submitted manuscripts.
+This open access policy is enabled by the generous financial support from the Faculty of Humanities and Social Sciences in Rijeka and the Ministry of Science and Education of the Republic of Croatia.

 Since its inception in 2005, EuJAP is published biannually in print, as well as in electronic form.
 The journal is published exclusively in English.
 At least one issue per annum is dedicated to a special topic curated by guest editors with having the occasional honour of publishing invited contributions by distinguished scholars.